anon-blue/anon.blue/README.txt

-bro iPuto el que lo lea lol                   This an opportu ity to say anythin g and you say that?             ahit the fuck upwhy cant i doshit xhziwjnxxnxnns j jxnxn m mdmcm mxbzh bznslapfiskapxjkslxjcIlove whatjxnxncnfuck iggeroverwritte n is werid Once there was a man named kenneth mckracken , he lived in tree down bby  the cnadian borbder  What the crap is thfffguyabaguyanall you people?  very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfшDesire to type political messa ges intensifies        hello am I good enough?                                 f
+bro iPuto el que lo lea lol                   This an opportu ity to say anythin g and you say that?             ahit the fuck upwhy cant i doshit xhziwjnxxnxnns j jxnxn m mdmcm mxbzh bznslapfiskapxjkslxjcIlove whatjxnxncnfuck iggeroverwritte n is werid Once there was a man named kenneth hhhhhcken , he lived in tree down bby  the cnadian borbder  What the crap is thfffguyabaguyanall you people?  very nfdfsdfdsfsdfsdfsdfsfdsfsdfdsfsdfsdfsdfsdfsdfdsfшDesire to type political messa ges intensifies        hello am I good enough?                                 f